PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 artifact preparation builds one index per cloned artifact and shares it across the consecutive ScatterND and binary folds.

+Late precision conversion in `passes/precision.py` is differential as well.
+Constant floating DIV roots are captured from one operator-type index and each eligible DIV is replaced in graph order by an optional Cast, reciprocal Mul, and optional output Cast using indexed remove/insert operations.
+Precision- sensitive reciprocal Mul restoration traverses indexed consumers, updates its inputs, and changes MUL to DIV through `ModelIRGraphIndex.replace_operator_type`.
+That primitive updates only the operator-type dispatch index while leaving producer/consumer edges intact.
+Neither precision family rebuilds consumer maps or replaces the complete operator list; the main lowerer path also keeps the session `LayoutState` synchronized with materialized and pruned constants.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,